jkulawik/WordScrape/README.md

   -e int
         How many pages of quotes.toscrape.com examples (max 10) to add to the scrape list -s    Do not read cache, always scrape sites
-  -w int
+  -t int
+        How many of the most frequently used words to display (default 5) -w int
         How many goroutines to use for scraping.
-Default is one for every URL
+Default is one for every URL (default -1)
 ```

 Cache is written to a `word-cache` folder in the directory the program was ran in.